diferma0151/sample_repo/developers/RepositoryAccess.md

 The relation between `CmdAgent` and `CmdSession` is similar to the one between `QNetworkAccessManager` and `QNetworkReply`.

+### Capturing Output

+By default, all command outputs are propagated through `outputReceived` signal.
+This is very inefficient for transferring large chunks.

+There are two alternative APIs:

+* `sess.setCaptureOutput(True)` enables in-memory output buffer.
+All data outputs (excluding ui messages) are buffered by `CmdSession` and can later be read by `QIODevice`-like interface.
+* `sess.setOutputDevice(device)` redirects all data outputs to the specified `QIODevice`.
+It can be used to write outputs to `QFile`.

 ### Executors

 **CmdThread** (default < 3.1)